adedayo/intellij-community/README.md

-# More modular Intellij CE SDK components
+# More modular IntelliJ CE SDK components
 ## Motivation

  The idea of this fork of the IntelliJ IDEA Community Edition is to provide scripts to build various components of IntelliJ